mikropsoft/StevenBlock/README.md

 **A Quick Note**

 - If you're using any root solution, there's no need to install your systemless hosts module separately.
 Please check that it works after installing the module.
-Also, do not use this module with Adaway.
+Also, do not use this module with `Adaway`.

-- Also, please note that the module will not have any impact on the browser; it will block domains but will not benefit ads.
+- Also, please note that the module will not have any impact on the `browser`; it will block domains but will not benefit ads.

 **Stay Updated**

-- Our module receives regular updates, typically 1-2 times per week.
+- Our module receives regular updates, typically `1-2 times` per week.
 Stay informed about the latest developments by starring our project on GitHub!

-- You probably should see "update" in your root solution every time an update comes.
+- You probably should see `update` in your root solution every time an update comes.
 This works for Magisk, but I haven't tried it for others.
 If it doesn't work, occasionally check the GitHub repository or star the repo to stay informed about updates!

 ## Releases: Get the Latest Version